GDR ID-Card Stalinstadt (DDR-Museum in Pirna)

 The DDR Museum Pirna in Saxon Switzerland shows a journey into the everyday life and history of the GDR.
 When you enter the DDR Museum, you are in a building that is over 140 years old and was always used as barracks until 1990.
 Built for the Imperial Army, the Nazis moved into it in the 1930s.
 After the war, it was used by the barracked people’s police and then by the NVA.
 In GDR times, the Pioneers and the Chemical Troops were housed here.
 The former used heavy equipment such as the Soviet Kraz with pontoons to practice laying bridges across the Elbe.
 GDR Stalinstadt Museum Pirna

-Today, the barracks houses the DDR Museum Pirna, which opened in the summer of 2005 and initially started with 250 square meters of exhibition space and now on over 2000 square meters with indoor and outdoor exhibition tells the visitor a lot of interesting and worth knowing about the everyday life of people in the GDR.
+Today, the barracks houses the DDR Museum Pirna, which opened in the summer of 2005 and initially started with 250 square meters of exhibition space and now on over 2000 square meters with indoor and outdoor exhibitions tells the visitor a lot of interesting and worth knowing about the everyday life of people in the GDR.

 With the Trabi or a motorcycle of MZ from Zschopau, we drove over the country and sometimes abroad.
 In the CSSR, there were many things that we did not have.
 So go over and buy.
 But for 60 crowns = 20 marks, there was no world to buy, and thus some more money must be smuggled.
 But STOP CUSTOMS CONTROL!
 Who smuggled how and how much show us countless original photos made available to us by former GDR customs officers.
 Absolutely interesting, and much of it has never been published before.

 This is just a glimpse of what you can explore at the museum.
 There is so much to explore, and it’s fantastic.
 For me, it was a memorable experience to visit the museum.
-Here some photos from my 2013 trip…
+Here are some photos from my 2013 trip…

 P.S.
 The DDR Museum in Berlin, which I visited also, gives you only a minimal view of the daily GDR life.
 Clearly, they have the location advantage in the capital.
 But again, to get a much broader and deeper picture of life in East Germany, the DDR Museum in Pirna is a much better choice.
-It takes you 2,5 hours from Berlin to Pirna in the wonderful Saxon Switzerland area.
+It takes you 2.5 hours from Berlin to Pirna in the wonderful Saxon Switzerland area.

 GDR Identity Card …born in Stalinstadt